AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/overview.md

 All Experience Cloud customers should have access to the required features needed to deploy Mobile SDK.

-Also, it is assumed that you are familiar with [!DNL Swift].
+>[!NOTE]
+>
+>You will use iOS as the platform, [!DNL Swift] as the programming language, [!DNL SwiftUI] as the UI framework and [!DNL Xcode] as the integrated development enviromnent (IDE).
+However, many of the implementation concepts explained are similar for other development platforms.
+It is assumed that you are somewhat familiar with [!DNL Swift] and [!DNL SwiftUI].
 You do not need to be an expert to complete the lessons, but you get more out of the lessons if you can comfortably read and understand code.

 ## Download the Luma app

 Two versions of the sample app are available for download.
+Both version can be downloaded / cloned from [Github](https://git.corp.adobe.com/rmaur/Luma).
+You will find two folders:

-1. [Empty](https://git.corp.adobe.com/rmaur/Luma{target="_blank"}): a version without any Experience Cloud code to complete the hands-on exercises in this tutorial
+1. [Start](https://git.corp.adobe.com/rmaur/Luma{target="_blank"}): a project without code or with placehoder code for most of the Experience Platform Mobile SDK code you need use to complete the hands-on exercises in this tutorial.
-1. [Full Implemented](https://git.corp.adobe.com/Luma{target="_blank"}): a version with full Experience Cloud implementation for reference.
+1. [Finish](https://git.corp.adobe.com/Luma{target="_blank"}): a version with the full implementation for reference.

 Let's get started!